parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 --------------------------------

 L Speed/any other "supercharger" like tweaks.
 I will ignore any support requests if you use them.
-Most are very badly programmed/full of placebos. disable journaling zip (it conflicts with my script, and doesn't improve performance) Don't limit background processes, it might even make the tablet SLOWER.
+Most are very badly programmed/full of placebos.
+Disable journaling zip (it conflicts with my script, and doesn't improve performance) Don't limit background processes, it might even make the tablet SLOWER.
 As of version 2016-04-30, the installer script removes this setting from build.prop automatically.

 Known Bugs
 ----------

-F2FS optimizations are missing, mostly because I don't want to wipe data to test them.
-Performance should still be fine though.
 Miracast will freeze the tablet on disconnection unless you disconnect from the TV/dongle side.
 This is a common Tegra issue.
 The optimizations to the ART runtime do not work when Xposed is installed, and you will see reduced performance!
 They also don't work on 4.4.x or 5.0.x.